dani3l0/limesj2.5-stuff/logs/README.md

 <img src="our_command.jpg">

 This is a selected log part when scooter activation happens.
 Turn-on command is quite long here and seems to change under some conditions

+## Quick note

+I've turned the scooter twice successfully, but after sending the whole command sequence.
+But after those two times, it stopped to work.